Regular cast (L to R): Perry White, Clark Kent, Lois Lane, Jimmy Olsen, Inspector Henderson. Not pictured: Superman.

 In-Universe use.
 A large, naive country bumpkin by the unlikely name of Sylvester J. Superman comes to town and happens to see a classified ad asking for Superman's help.
 Since he's Superman, he goes to help - delivering a lemon meringue pie to a remote Naval weather base in Alaska.

 And interestingly, the visuals accompanying them resemble those of the theatrical cartoons, complete with static shot of Superman transforming between Superman and Clark Kent.

 Phrase Catcher: Jimmy Olsen.
-Who did you think kept calling him chief?.
+Who did you think kept calling Perry White chief?